magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/custom-configuration.md

 ## Overview

-To add customization to a Page Builder content type, you must:
+To add customization to a Page Builder content type:
 1. [Add additional data to the XML config](#additional-data)
 2. [Implement `ProviderInterface` for conversion](#conversion) (Optional, as it is only required if you're using `xsi:type="object"` to obtain dynamic configuration at runtime)